+2019 2018 HK\$'000 HK\$'000

-2018 HK\$'000 Equity investments at fair value through other comprehensive income Unlisted equity investments, at fair value 692,212
+Equity investments at fair value through other comprehensive income

+Unlisted equity investment, at fair value 706,028 692,212

 The above unlisted equity investments represent the Group's equity interests in private entities established in the British Virgin Islands.
-The directors of the Company have elected to designate these investments in equity investments as at FVTOCI as they believe that these investments are not held for trading and not expected to be sold in the foreseeable future.
+The directors of the Company have elected to designate these investments in equity investments at fair value through other comprehensive income ("FVTOCI") as they believe that these investments are not held for trading and not expected to be sold in the foreseeable future.

-In the opinion of the directors, fair value hierarchy of the equity investments as at FVTOCI is at Level 3 at 31 December 2018.
-Details of disclosure for fair value measurement set out in Note 32 to the consolidated financial statements.
+In the opinion of the directors, fair value hierarchy of the equity investments as at FVTOCI is at Level 3 at 31 December 2019.
+Details of disclosure for fair value measurement set out in Note 31 to the consolidated financial statements.